Ryu (Street Fighter): Critical response

 Tokyo Game Show 2023 promotion of Street Fighter 6.
 The redesign of Ryu in the new installment attracted positive response in social media.

-Although in early appearances, Ryu and Ken were nearly identical to the unnamed characters from Karate Champ, Capcom's handling of the character would turn Ryu into a character similar to a protagonist from a Weekly Shōnen Jump manga character such as Son Goku from Dragon Ball, Gon Freecss from Hunter × Hunter, Yoh Asakura from Shaman King, Tanjiro Kamado from Demon Slayer: Kimetsu no Yaiba, Naruto Uzumaki from Naruto, Izuku Midoriya from My Hero Academia, Asta from Black Clover, Monkey D. Luffy from One Piece, or Ichigo Kurosaki from Bleach.
+Although in early appearances, Ryu and Ken were nearly identical to the unnamed characters from Karate Champ, Capcom's handling of the character would turn Ryu into a character similar to a protagonist from a Weekly Shōnen Jump manga character such as Son Goku from Akira Toriyama's Dragon Ball, Gon Freecss from Yoshihiro Togashi's Hunter × Hunter, Yoh Asakura from Hiroyuki Takei's Shaman King, Tanjiro Kamado from Koyoharu Gotouge's Demon Slayer: Kimetsu no Yaiba, Naruto Uzumaki from Masashi Kishimoto's Naruto, Izuku Midoriya from Kohei Horikoshi's My Hero Academia, Asta from Yuki Tabata's Black Clover, Yuji Itadori from Gege Akutami's Jujutsu Kaisen, Monkey D. Luffy from Eiichiro Oda's One Piece, or Ichigo Kurosaki from Tite Kubo's Bleach.
 The Hadoken was also a highly influential move in fighting games as seen in Smash or Naruto games.
 Adaptations of the franchise would go to further develop the character.
 Despite being nearly identical in the first Street Fighter game, Ryu gradually develops his own distinct identity as a character in Capcom's various games.
 This evolution is exemplified by his unique traits, which set him apart from his initial counterpart Ken, who was portrayed as his American equivalent.
 Additionally, Ryu's character arc is further enriched by the introduction of Akuma, a dark and intense character who serves as a reflection of Ryu's own potential darkness.
-Ryu and Ken's original moves brought a major impact in fighting games, earning the nickname of "shoto"; The fighters use three signature technques which have been replicated by other characters but with a different move with three techniques being the projectile Hadoken, the close uppercut Shoryuken and the spiraling kick Sepunkyaku.
-In future installments, Ryu and get were given new techniques based on real world similar to Andy Hug.
-The character's popularity and large number of appearances was noted to be effective as Ryu appeared in crossover games having striking rivalries with characters from other games like Tekkens Kazuya Mishima, X-mens Wolverine, The King of Fighterss Kyo Kusanagi, among others.
+Ryu and Ken's original moves brought a major impact in fighting games; their use of three signature techniques (the projectile Hadoken, the close uppercut Shoryuken and the advancing tornado kick Tatsumaki Senpukyaku) became a baseline design for many later fighting game characters in Street Fighter and beyond, collectively known as "shotos".
+In future installments, Ryu and Ken were given new techniques based on real world similar to Andy Hug.
+The character's popularity and large number of appearances was noted to be effective as Ryu appeared in crossover games having striking rivalries with characters from other games like Tekkens Kazuya Mishima, X-Mens Wolverine, The King of Fighterss Kyo Kusanagi, among others.